-Survey from National Federation of Independent Business (NFIB Research Foundation) identified cost of health insurance as the number one concern of small businesses.
-It has reportedly shown cost of health insurance at the top of the list for 30 years.
-Data from Jan.-April 2016 mail survey; 2831 respondents (14% response rate).
+Survey from National Federation of Independent Business (NFIB Research Foundation) identified cost of health insurance as the number one concern of small businesses in 2020.
+The survey has reportedly shown cost of health insurance to be the number 1 concern for 29 years.
+The report cites health insurance costs for small firms as having risen 43 percent in the last decade.
+Data are from a February to mid-March (pre-pandemic) mail survey; 2552 respondents (13% response rate).
 Most respondents have fewer than 10 employees.
+Published August 2020.

-Archived for the record of the Affordable Care Act during President Obama’s terms.
+Archived for the record of the Affordable Care Act during Mr. Obama’s presidency.
+During Obama’s tenure, the percent uninsured was reduced by about 44%.
 Although health reform plans called for a slowing in the rate of GROWTH of annual healthcare spending. it contrasted with the bold campaign promise of actually lowering spending.
-A 2008 Campaign quote: [Under the plan, if you like your current health insurance, nothing changes, except your costs will go down by as much as $2,500 per year.
-If you don’t have health insurance, you will have a choice of new, affordable health insurance options].
+A 2008 Campaign quote: “Under the plan, if you like your current health insurance, nothing changes, except your costs will go down by as much as $2,500 per year.
+If you don’t have health insurance, you will have a choice of new, affordable health insurance options.”
 Those who experienced cost reductions likely were getting income-related federal subsidies.
-During Obama’s tenure, the percent uninsured was reduced by about 44%.

-Study by Milliman shows that cost-shifting from Medicare and Medicaid underpayments added $1788 to a family health insurance cost in 2006-2007.
-This amounts to about 15% of the amount paid for hospital and physician costs for privately insured people.
+Study by Milliman shows that cost-shifting from Medicare and Medicaid underpayments added $1,788 to a family health insurance cost in 2006-2007.
+This amounted to about 15% of the amount paid for hospital and physician costs for privately insured people.
 Premiums paid through employer-provided insurance were estimated to be 10.6% higher due to the cost-shifting.
-Study uses 2006 and 2007 data.
-With medical inflation, the cost shift would be more than $2500 in today’s dollars.
+With medical inflation, the cost shift would be more than $2,700 in today’s dollars, or more than $225 on the monthly premium.
 Study was commissioned by the AHA (American Hospital Association), AHIP and Blue Cross Blue Shield Assn/Premera Blue Cross, released December 2008.
+Old study.

 How does medical technology contribute to growth in the cost of healthcare?
 Technology-related changes in medical practice are estimated by the Congressional Budget Office (CBO) to account for about half of the long-term growth in health care spending.
 CBO pub.
 2764 Technological Change and the Growth of Health Care Spending also discusses the contribution to rising costs from population aging, health insurance, rising personal income, price increases, defensive medicine and more.
 The report’s 75-year forecast predicts health spending will reach 49% of GDP at the rate we’re going in the US.
 One of our favorite classic reports, released January 2008.

+Consumers can request their MIB record which is privately shared among health insurance companies.
 If you have applied for individually underwritten life, health, or disability insurance during the last 7 years, MIB may have a record on you.
 Call toll-free 1-866-692-6901 to get a copy of your record (automated system takes about 5 minutes).
-Formerly known as the Medical Insurance Bureau, MIB is an association of life insurance companies providing information and database management services to the financial services industry
+Formerly known as the Medical Insurance Bureau, MIB is an association of life insurance companies providing information and database management services to the life and health insurance industry.

-Sourcebook is a large document from the nonprofit Alliance for Health Policy that provides baseline information on a wide variety of healthcare issues, including long term care, mental health.
+Sourcebook for journalists outlines essentials of health policy.
+The large document from the nonprofit Alliance for Health Policy provides baseline information on a wide variety of healthcare issues, including long term care, mental health.
 Glossary included.
-Originally written with reporters and journalists in mind; updated 2017
+Originally written with reporters and journalists in mind; updated 2017.

-The Center for Responsive Politics (opensecrets.org) has identified $23.4 million spent lobbying by the tobacco industry in 2018.
-Altria, a major e-cigarette manufacturer, spent over $10 million of it.
-Altria and Philip Morris ($6.2M) teamed up 2013.
-JUUL Labs spent $1.6M in 2018.
-YTD spending reported in June 2019 was $6.4 million.
+How much is spent on tobacco lobbying in 2021 and 2022?
+The Center for Responsive Politics (opensecrets.org) identified $31 million spent lobbying by the tobacco industry in 2021.
+Altria, a major e-cigarette manufacturer, and Philip Morris together spent $21 million of it.
+British American Tobacco and JUUL Labs spent $4.56M in 2021.
+Year-to-date spending reported through March 2022 was $7.25 million.
+Altria and Philip Morris spent $4,460,000 of the $7.25 million.
 See who else contributed those monies